Azure-Samples/azure-sql-db-redis/README.md

 ```

 7. Run Azure Function (Write Behind)
-    - You can try the Write BEhind pattern by setting "true" to the "UseWriteBehind" configuration variable inside the appsettings.json.
+    - You can try the Write Behind pattern by setting "true" to the "UseWriteBehind" configuration variable inside the appsettings.json.
 If so, you need to run the Write Behind Function by:

     ```sh
     cd SQLSweeperFunction